 30-day Family Caregiver Advocacy Series

-We are in day 4 of our 30-day family caregiver series on family advocacy.
+We are in day 6 of our 30-day family caregiver series on family advocacy.
 In the spirit of giving support and advice for caregivers, by the end of this series, you will have the tools, checklists, and information needed to effective serve as a loved one’s advocate.
 We kicked off this series with a top 10 lists of what is means to be an effective advocate.
 (Day 1) then, I gave you 3 reasons why advocacy is a big deal (Day 2).
 Then, I shared the ultimate guide to staying organized; (Day 3).
-Today, we I am showing you ways to be an advocate and not upset the applecart doing it.
+I showed you ways to be an advocate and affirmed that sometimes it’s okay to upset the applecart on (Day 4).
+We covered the four things our lives depend on in (Day 5).
+Today, we’re tackling self-care and advocacy.
+Even typing these two things together still causes this body to twitch at times.

 Part 3: The ultimate rollercoaster (Day 6 & 7)